telerik/blazor-docs/getting-started/vs-integration/new-project-wizard.md

 After you select the **Create New Project** option from the extensions menu, Visual Studio opens a **Configure your new project** window where you can set the location and the name for your project.

-Clicking the **Create** button in this window will open the wizard and you will go through the following steps:
+Clicking the **Create** button in this window opens the wizard and you will go through the following steps:

 ### Step 1: Select Initial Project Configuration

 In this screen, you can choose:

-* Target framework - .NET 6, .NET 7 or .NET 8
+* Target framework&mdash;.NET 6, .NET 7 or .NET 8.
-* Hosting model - the options vary depending on the selected target framework.
+* Hosting model&mdash;the options vary depending on the selected target framework.
-* Location from where the application will get the Telerik UI for Blazor package - [remote NuGet feed]({%slug installation/nuget%}) or local files.
+* Location from where the application will get the Telerik UI for Blazor package&mdash;[remote NuGet feed]({%slug installation/nuget%}) or local files.
 * Telerik UI for Blazor version.

 ### Step 2: Select Project Template

 This step allows you to select one of the [predefined Telerik project](#predefined-project-templates) templates.
-The available templates vary depending on the selected target framework and hosting model in [Step 1](#step-1-select-initial-project-configuration).
+The available templates vary depending on the selected target framework and hosting model in [**Step 1**](#step-1-select-initial-project-configuration).

 The Client and Server projects for .NET 6 and .NET 7 support all of the below-listed templates.
 The Hybrid projects and the .NET 8 WebApp support only the **Blank** template.

-#### Predefined Project Templates
+<a id="predefined-project-templates"> **Predefined Project Templates**</a>

-The Create New Project wizard provides the following project templates:
+The **Create New Project** wizard provides the following project templates:

 * **Blank**&mdash;A blank solution based on the Microsoft template with added Telerik UI components (NuGet package reference, assets, service, and the `TelerikRootComponent`).
 * **CRUD, Form, Chart**&mdash;A small app that showcases the Telerik UI Data Grid, Chart, and forms validation.
 The Grid also uses a basic CRUD service which is a common pattern for data updates in real applications.